 We also collect ‘sensitive personal data’ as defined by the Data Protection Act 1998.
 Such sensitive data may include such things as physical health or mental health issues.
 We are required to understand whether our customers may be considered to be vulnerable.
 Therefore we may ask for further information and sensitive details from you or you may provide such personal data yourself.
 This information will only be shared with our clients with your explicit consent and solely for debt collecting purposes.

 All personal information given to us through this site will only be held and used with care and in accordance with this statement and the Data Protection Act 1998.

 3. Use of information

 The personal information on our database about you is not available for sale, loan, rent licence or use by third parties without your consent except as set out in this statement.
-The information may be used to administer, support, improve and develop our business.
-We or any member of our associates or affiliates may contact you by post or email to offer new or additional services and/or products.
-If you do not wish to receive such information please let us know.

 Each web page access is recorded in a log file.
 The contents of the log file are analysed to determine how many visitors we serve, what pages they look at most, and from where they connect.
 This information is not shared with anyone outside our associates or affiliates.